samswen/lambda-emfiles/readme.md

 ## Tunning of parameters: max_emfiles_needed and exit_process

-The 2 public methods comes with default values for max_emfiles_needed and exit_process.
+The 2 public methods come with default values for max_emfiles_needed and exit_process.
 The default values should work for most scenarios.

 <pre>
 async start_verify(max_emfiles_needed = 100, exit_process = false)